 In West Palm Beach in 2013, there were 24 people involved in fatal accidents.
 Six of the fatal accidents involved drunk drivers.
 Three pedestrians were involved.
 The picture is grimmer when looking at the state as a whole.
 In 2010, over 2,400 people died in fatal car accidents.
 Drivers were frequently killed, but so were passengers, pedestrians, and motorcyclists.
-While no amount of money can fully compensate for the loss of a loved one, if your family member was killed in a fatal car accident in the West Palm Beach area, the lawyers at Anidjar & Levine mamiy be able to bring a wrongful death suit on your behalf.
+While no amount of money can fully compensate for the loss of a loved one, if your family member was killed in a fatal car accident in the West Palm Beach area, the lawyers at Anidjar & Levine may be able to bring a wrongful death suit on your behalf.
 We and our West Palm Beach car accident lawyer may be able to help you seek compensation for your loss.

 Our Lawyers Can Help You Hold a Careless Driver Accountable for a Fatal Car Accident

 A wrongful death claim is a civil suit brought by the survivors of an individual who passed away due to somebody else’s negligence or misconduct.
-Specifically, Florida’s Wrongful Death Act allows a lawsuit to be filed when a death is caused by a wrongful act, negligence, breach of contract or warranty, or default.
+Specifically, Florida’s Wrongful Death Act allows a lawsuit to be filed when a wrongful act, negligence, breach of contract or warranty, or default cause a death.
 The family members of the decedent are entitled to file the suit and seek money damages from the person whose wrongful conduct, negligence, or breach caused the accident.

 Most fatal car accidents are the result of negligence.
 Often, the defendant was distracted by some other activity, such as texting or adjusting the stereo or dealing with a pet.
 Our West Palm Beach personal injury legal team will determine the cause of your loved one’s fatal auto accident.

 Family Members Can Recover Damages After a Fatal Auto Accident in West Palm Beach